mtdmeijers/ViridisML/README.md

 # ViridisML

-ViridisML trains a machine learning model to detect chlorophyll-a concentrations in satellite ocean-color imagery and visualises the results as time-series maps and animations.
+ViridisML is an ongoing project that trains a machine learning model to detect chlorophyll-a concentrations in satellite ocean-color imagery and visualises the results as time-series maps and animations.

 Chlorophyll-a is the primary pigment in phytoplankton and serves as a proxy for ocean productivity and ecosystem health.
 This project uses NASA MODIS-Aqua satellite data to build a pipeline that ingests, models, and visualises chlorophyll-a concentration over a region of interest.